Yuxing-Wang-THU/Yuxing-Wang-THU.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page

 ---
-您好 Привет Hello Bonjour Ciao こんにちは 안녕하세요 Hallo Hola ！
+您好 Привет Hello Bonjour Ciao こんにちは 안녕하세요 Hallo Hola

-As a researcher @ [Tsinghua University](https://www.tsinghua.edu.cn/), my passion lies in Robotics, Evolutionary Reinforcement Learning and, Embodied AI.
-I aim to develop intelligent robotic systems that dynamically adapt their morphologies and behaviors.
-Through this lens, I create magic for co-designing the brain and body of various embodied agents.
+As a researcher in the Embodied Intelligence field, my passion lies in Robot Co-Design, Evolutionary Learning, and Large Models.
+I focus on the simultaneous coordination of brain (control), body (morphology), and environment (task) to design embodied agents that are not only structurally sound but also behaviorally adept.

-I received the B.Eng. degree from Southwest Minzu University, P.R.
-China, in 2020, and the M.Eng. degree from Tsinghua University, P.R.
+I received the B.Eng. degree from [Southwest Minzu University](https://www.swun.edu.cn/), P.R.
+China, in 2020, and the M.Eng. degree from [Tsinghua University](https://www.tsinghua.edu.cn/), P.R.
 China, in 2023 (advised by [Prof. Xueqian Wang](https://scholar.google.com/citations?user=h9dN_ykAAAAJ&hl=zh-CN)).
+Currently, I am pursuing my Ph.D. degree in Control Science and Engineering at Tsinghua University.
 My industry experience includes being a research intern at [Tencent AI Lab](https://ai.tencent.com/ailab/) from May 2022 to May 2023, where I collaborated with [Shuang Wu](https://scholar.google.com/citations?hl=zh-CN&user=_MtBmxkAAAAJ) and [Haobo Fu](https://haobofu.github.io/).
 My internship was supported by the 2022 Tencent Rhino-Bird Research Elite Program, and my work focused on generating user-specified behavioral diversity for Game AI.

-My favorite singer is [Hikaru Utada](https://en.wikipedia.org/wiki/Hikaru_Utada), I like watching movies and talk shows.
+My favorite singer is [Hikaru Utada](https://en.wikipedia.org/wiki/Hikaru_Utada).
+I also like watching movies and talk shows.
 Feel free to drop me an email if you are interested in my research or related ideas :smile:.